 Which is faster, the seal or the sea lion?

 The sea lion can move at around 25-30 miles per hour in the water, while seals are slower, moving at around 14-23 miles per hour.

 How long do seals and sea lions live?

-Both seal and sea lions each live between 20-30 years.
+Both seals and sea lions live between 20-30 years.

 Can sea lions hurt humans?